Jail and Inmate Search in New Mexico

 What are New Mexico Jail Records?

-New Mexico makes it very easy for someone to look up an inmate in the prison system.
-Using a quick search form you can enter either their name or prison ID.
+NM makes it very easy for someone to look up an inmate in the prison system.
+Using a New Mexico prison inmate search online you can enter either their name or prison ID.
 You will see a list of inmates and can click on each one to look at the details.
 The information you can review is mug shot, full name, offender ID, status, facility information, probation or parole officer, aliases, physical description including eye and hair color, weight and height, ethnicity, religion, education level and a list of offenses.
-You can also use a third-party online search portal to find someone in a New Mexico prison.
+You can also use a New Mexico inmate search online to find someone in a prison.

 Creating Public Jail Records